The Bankrate promise

 Other borrower protections that apply to high-cost mortgages

-Regulation Z, a component of TILA (although sometimes referred to interchangeably), mandates that mortgage lenders provide disclosures before issuing loans.
-It requires that borrowers receive one disclosure when applying for a loan and a second, finalized disclosure at least three days before closing.
+Regulation Z, a component of TILA (although sometimes the two are referred to interchangeably), mandates that mortgage lenders provide disclosures before issuing loans.
+It requires that borrowers receive one breakdown of costs and expenses when applying for a loan and a second, finalized listing at least three days before closing.
 This practice allows the borrower to compare the final terms of the closing disclosure to the initial loan estimate.

 Regulation Z also prohibits lenders from receiving compensation for committing the borrower to a specific type of loan, or from steering borrowers into a mortgage that results in more compensation for the loan officer, unless doing so is in the borrower’s best interest.